26 of the UK's best oak frame homes — including the UK’s first oak frame Passivhaus and one for just £200k

 By taking on big DIY tasks, first-time homeowners Charlie and Helen Mills worked with Oakwrights to self build a stunning home to a reasonable budget of £220,000.

-Budget-savvy ideas, such as taking on as much of the "donkey work" in Charlie's words, themselves, makes their build story one to emulate if building with tight finances.
+Budget-savvy ideas, such as taking on as much of the "donkey work" in Charlie's words, themselves, make their oak frame build story one to emulate if building with tight finances.

 Simple tasks like cleaning the oak frame on a DIY basis saved the couple around £2,000.